JamaludinAhmad/backend-project-management/readme.md

 # How to run

 This is a Spring Boot application built with Java.
-Follow the instructions below to set up and run the application locally without Docker.
+Follow the instructions below to set up and run the application locally.

 ## Prerequisites